MrXiaoXiao/SiameseEarthquakeTransformer/README.md

 ## Citation
 If you use the S-EqT codes in your research, please cite both:

-Zhuowei Xiao, Jian Wang*, Chang Liu, Juan Li, Liang Zhan, and Zhenxing Yao.
+Zhuowei Xiao, Jian Wang*, Chang Liu, Juan Li, Liang Zhao, and Zhenxing Yao.
 (2021).
 Siamese Earthquake Transformer: A pair-input deep-learning model for earthquake detection and phase picking on a seismic array.
 Journal of Geophysics Research: Solid Earth.

 and